UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 In your repository, this means that you should be sure that code in `main`, also called the production branch, is high quality code without bugs or other run problems.
 Each time you accept merging a contribution of another team member in `main` be sure that the code is doing what is expected and it is well documented.
 This way you will always have stable and well build code that runs propoperly in your `main` branch.
 This ensures that you are producing code in an organized way.

-Using branch protection rules is a team decision that could prevent mistakes of pushing to the `main` branch without notifying your colleagues.
+Using branch protection rules is a team decision that could prevent the error of pushing to the `main` branch without notifying your colleagues.
 If you made only minor edits the team might let you merge these to `main` locally and then push up the updated `main` branch (or even let you not create a branch in the first place).

 ⚠️ Remember to get the input from other team members before deciding to implement branch protection, so that everyone in your team is on the same page.

-We are ready to start collaborating!

 ---